Something BIG has arrived!

 CO-FOUNDER & CLERK

-Sabrina brings to Branching Tree her breadth and depth of experience in corporate marketing, nonprofit leadership, and as the parent of a non-speaking young man with profound Autism and an intellectual disability.
-She currently works as the Director of Marketing for League School for Autism, and previously co-founded Special Kids Connect, a California nonprofit created to support individuals with developmental disabilities and their families.
-Sabrina lives in Walpole, MA with her husband, Mike, daughters Madeleine and Gabrielle, two cats, and two dogs.
+Sabrina brings over 30 years of experience in corporate marketing working with McGraw-Hill, The Myers Briggs Company, and HSBC. nonprofit leadership.
+As the parent of a young man with profound Autism, she previously co-founded Special Kids Connect, a California nonprofit created to support individuals with developmental disabilities and their families.
+Sabrina currently works as the Director of Marketing for League School for Autism, and lives in Walpole, MA with her husband, Mike, daughters Madeleine and Gabrielle, two cats, and two dogs.

 -